openstack-archive/sahara/doc/source/userdoc/features.rst

     node3 /rack2

 Note that swift node must be exactly the same as configures in object.builder swift ring.
-Also make sure that VMs with tasktracker service has direct access to swift nodes.
+Also make sure that VMs with the task tracker service have direct access to swift nodes.

 Hadoop versions after 1.2.0 support four-layer topology (https://issues.apache.org/jira/browse/HADOOP-8468).
 To enable this feature set ``enable_hypervisor_awareness`` option to ``True`` in Sahara configuration file.
-In this case Sahara will add compute node ID as a second level of topology for Virtual Machines.
+In this case Sahara will add the compute node ID as a second level of topology for Virtual Machines.

 Security group management